hcxyeah/MCS-BetterSearchHotel/README.md

 Here are some steps of how to use the web page:
 1. Select a phrase out of the frequent phrases list.
 ![page](webpage.png)
 2. A table of airbnb listings will show up on Listing tab.
-When browsing the listings, user can re-order the list by sentiment score to look at the most positive/negative result.
+When browsing the listings, user can re-order the list by sentiment score by clicking on the sentiment_score header to look at the most positive/negative result.
 3. On Topic tab is the visualization of the topic modeling on the filtered airbnb listings description text data.
 User can re-select the phrase tag to update the topic graph.
+Mouse hover over the topic will highlight the topic.
 ![topic](topics.png)